ahmedk92/ahmedk92.github.io/_posts/2019-02-03-Experimenting With targetContentOffset: Part 2: Custom Pickers.md

 This will run fine in most cases.
 However, we'll get a not so pleasant result when the velocity is exactly zero.
 That's if we consider a velocity of zero is either left or right, we can notice that "slow" scrolling is biased towards that direction.
 What I mean by slow scrolling is when your scrolling gesture is more of a slow pan rather than a quick swipe; something similar to the slide to answer gesture.

 One solution to this problem is to add half the width of the cell to the `targetContentOffset` before division.
-I went with that and works fine.
+I went with that and works fine with one caveat.
+When scrolling to the last item, this way of rounding results in an index value greater than the last valid item index by one.
+I work around this by [clamping](https://en.wikipedia.org/wiki/Clamping_(graphics)) the resulting index.

 ```swift
 var targetIndex = (targetContentOffset.pointee.x + cellSize.width / 2) / cellSize.width